 Section 2 sets out the recurring Charges that apply to the optional Product Features that RSP may elect to acquire as part of nbn® Sky Muster® Plus.

 2. Recurring Charges for Product Features

-2.1 Data Block

-The recurring Charges per Billing Period for the Data Block Product Feature are:
+There are no optional Product Features where recurring Charges apply.